Coming Soon š At the beginning of April, youāll be

 I suppose it helps being innately handy and having experience doing almost everything construction-related, but generally, yeah: I watch one YouTube video and I get a new skill.

-Michael Scott Premium Member almost 2 years ago
+Michael Scott Premium Member about 2 years ago

 Make sure you turn off water supply lines big guy